 Report by Brian

 5 of us met at Pinner on a warm sunny evening for the latest evening walk.
 We first took in Pinner Memorial Park where new recruit Judith explained the history of West House.
-We then joined the Celandine Way and followed the river Pinn through allotments, meadows and riverside woodlands.
+We then joined the Celandine Way and followed the River Pinn through allotments, meadows and riverside woodlands.
 The ground was firm and mud-free after the weeks of dry weather and we soon arrived at Eastcote House Gardens.
 We explored the walled gardens, a feast of colour at the time, and discovered the new features - a recreation of the layout of Eastcote House on the lawn.
 The walk finished at the Case is Altered where we met some surprise guests in the busy beer garden.
-On the walk were Brian, Humay, Michaela and Aruma with new joiner Judith.
+On the walk were Brian, Humay, Michela and Aruma with new joiner Judith.

 Report by Brian

 6 of us met for this for this lovely walk.
 It started off a tad soggy due to overnight rain, and long grass to waist height added to the problem.
 Undeterred we headed off.
 Weather improving, we soon dried out, crossing rolling hills and classic English countryside, through Radley Park farm.
 Then there was slight confusion as to where the M25 underpass was, due to the fact that the field was now full of crops and the public right of way was obscured.
 Once through we then encountered the pretty village of South Mymms, then headed north through the woods and more fields to North Mymms.
 And then headed into London Colney where we reached our lunch destination, the Crooked Billet pub, a fine establishment with a good reputation for fine, reasonably priced food, although most brought packed lunches which we consumed in the very pleasant beer garden.